Thanks to Hamada for helping with edits.

 Pauline’s History

 Originally, Nintendo game designer and wunderkind Shigeru Miyamoto envisioned Donkey Kong as a Popeye title.
 Unable to secure the license, Miyamoto created his own cast: the “blue-collar hero” Jumpman; his girlfriend, Lady; and his pet, Donkey Kong.
 Thankfully, the former two soon received better names: Mario and Pauline, respectively.
 According to Nintendo of America’s Don James, his girlfriend at the time assisted in landing him his consulting gig, so they named Mario’s companion after her.
-However, inconsistencies periodically arose regarding the character’s identity, with some media and guidebooks treating Lady and Pauline as separate people.
+However, inconsistencies periodically arose regarding the character’s identity.
+Some media and a guidebook treated Lady and Pauline as separate people.
 Additionally, the urbanite was dubbed “Louise” in a Game & Watch Donkey Kong advertisement, while a Donkey Kong Jr. flyer called her the “Beautiful Girl.”
-Ultimately, Nintendo reconciled all of these into a singular character: Pauline.
+Ultimately, Nintendo reconciled all of these into a singular character named Pauline.

 2006’s Mario vs. Donkey Kong 2: March of the Minis reintroduces Pauline, giving the character her first original appearance in twelve years.
 Here, she attends the Super Mini Mario World theme park’s opening ceremony as a guest.
 Upon seeing Pauline, Donkey Kong is instantly smitten and offers her a Mini Donkey Kong toy, only for her to choose one of Mario’s instead.
 Enraged, the gorilla abducts her, spurring Mario and his army of figurines to give chase.
 She returns in its sequels: Minis March Again!, Mini-Land Mayhem!, Minis on the Move, and Tipping Stars.
 In Minis March Again! and Tipping Stars, she’s kidnapped by the gorilla again, though only to test the toys’ durability and lead Mario to a surprise party, respectively.